d18w/d18w.github.io/research.md

 <ul>
+<li><a rel="prefetch" href="https://drive.google.com/file/d/1jkhCvZychW6Wn1fXQZCY0ZKEEnLY2wDd/view?usp=sharing">Generating a cyclic 2-Gray code for Lucas words in constant amortized time</a>.
+Bowie Liu, Dennis Wong, Chan-Tong Lam, and Marcus Im.
+In Proceeding of the 36th Annual Symposium on Combinatorial Pattern Matching (CPM), 2025 (To appear). </li>

 <li><a rel="prefetch" href="https://drive.google.com/file/d/1WzS2KmlZoTPLhZQoJOVXAB8LnwiZaUJV/view?usp=sharing">Greedy Gray codes for some restricted classes of binary words</a>.
 Nathanaël Hassler, Vincent Vajnovszki, and Dennis Wong.
-In Proceeding of the 13th International Conference on Random Generation of Combinatorial Structures Polyominoes and Tilings, 2024 (To Appear).</li>
+In Proceeding of the 13th International Conference on Random Generation of Combinatorial Structures Polyominoes and Tilings, 2024. </li>